 Welcome to a huge guide on advertising psychology.

-Whether you’re creating a print ad for a magazine or a banner ad on Facebook, you’ll learn 27 psychological tricks to make it more effective.
+However, this guide will focus on static advertisements.
+Whether you’re creating a print ad for a magazine or a banner ad on Facebook, you’ll learn some psychological tricks to make it more effective.

-All of these tactics are based on academic research.
-For each tactic, you’ll learn (a) why it’s effective, and (b) how you can apply that principle to your ad.
+For each tactic, you’ll learn (a) why it’s effective, and (b) how you can apply that principle within your ad.

 Table of Contents